 Event

 Messe Stuttgart sits directly adjacent to Stuttgart Airport, which tells you something about the scale of the events it hosts.
-Retro Classics occupies the entire complex for four days each February — the traditional season opener for the German-speaking classic car world, and at 25 editions, one of the most established shows on the European calendar.
+Retro Classics occupies the entire complex for four days at the end of April, one of the longest-running classic car shows on the European calendar since it was first held in 2001.

-The RETRO NIGHT on Thursday evening keeps Hall 1 open until 22:00 — a quieter entry point to the show before the weekend crowds arrive, and worth using if you can be there on opening day.
+The RETRO NIGHT on the opening Thursday evening keeps the show open late, a quieter entry point before the weekend crowds arrive and worth using if you can be there on day one.
 The scale rewards planning: the halls covering pre-war cars and specialist restoration exhibitors are worth a dedicated morning, separate from the parts market, which can consume an afternoon on its own.

 Mercedes-Benz Museum